-- The project will revamp a 15 year old 1.5 MW wind farm. - The wind farm has nine 275 kW wind turbines, each 50 m in hub height and with a lithium-ion 500 kWh battery. - A wind power forecast tool will provide a power forecast at 30 minute intervals for the current and following day. - A supervisory control and data aquisition (SCADA) system will monitor system storage to compensate for forecast error and will provide grid frequency and voltage system support.
+- The project will revamp a 15 year old 1.5 MW wind farm. - The wind farm has nine 275 kW wind turbines, each 50 m in hub height and with a lithium-ion 500 kWh battery. - A wind power forecast tool will provide a power forecast at 30 minute intervals for the current and following day.

-- Turbines are able to be lowered to ground level to prevent hurricane damage. - All information is exchanged on the internet to ensure automatic operation and remote control. - There has been some difficulty in finding an optimum battery size in compliance with tariff specifications while minimising costs. - The plant will be in operation in March 2015.
+- A supervisory control and data aquisition (SCADA) system will monitor - system storage to compensate for forecast error and will provide grid frequency and voltage system support. - Turbines are able to be lowered to ground level to prevent hurricane damage. - All information is exchanged on the internet to ensure automatic operation and remote control. - There has been some difficulty in finding an optimum battery size in compliance with tariff specifications while minimising costs.

-- The farm will produce 6 400 MWh per year over 20 years, preventing 5 085 tons of CO2 per year. - The electricity produced is equivalent to the consumption in Capesterre, a town of 3 600 residents. - The battery is designed to be changed only once during the life of the project. - Construction will be done by local companies, thus creating local jobs.
+- The farm will produce 6 400 MWh per year over 20 years, preventing 5 085 tons of CO2 per year. - The electricity produced is equivalent to the consumption level in Capesterre, a town of 3 600 residents. - The battery is designed to be changed only once during the life of the project. - Construction will be done by local companies, creating local jobs.

-• With current technology, energy storage has an impact on price, however, it offers valuable opportunities for improving the insertion of RE into the grid.
+With current technology, energy storage has an impact on price, however, it offers valuable opportunities for improving the integration of renewable energy into the grid.
 This supports wind farm grid capabilities, thereby increasing wind power potential.